If fans are going to watch your event, they're going to need tickets!

 You will notice that upon creating a ticket for your event, another instance called a "Gift Ticket" will automatically appear along side of it.
 This is simply the product that Single uses to transfer tickets from one person to another when requested.
 It works behind the scenes and you do not need to do anything with it.

-However, it is important that you do NOT delete this gift ticket product from within your Shopify store.
+Do NOT delete this gift ticket product from within your Shopify store.
 If you do this, Single will be unable to transfer tickets between fans for your event when requested.

 Additionally, do NOT make the gift ticket product visible within your store front, as it will not work if purchased like a normal ticket.